Explainable deep-learning detection of microplastic fibers via polarization-resolved holographic microscopy: Measurements and feature extraction

 Once the Jones matrix of the sample is retrieved its properties based on eigen-analysis can be evaluated.
 In Jones-matrix formalism it is often convenient to extract eigenvectors (EVs) and their associated eigennumbers (ENs) to better understand polarization properties of the sample.
 The EVs correspond to polarization modes that propagate throughout samples unaltered and are therefore described by the orientation angle $\psi$ and the ellipticity angle $\chi$; hence, the EVs are also referred to as eigenpolarizations (EPs).
 Each of the EVs is modulated in both amplitude and phase by its corresponding EN.
 Thus, the magnitude of the ENs’ ratio indicates the degree of anisotropic absorption, while the phase of this ratio reveals the relative phase delay between the two EVs \cite{Baroni2020Extending}.
 Furthermore, the inner product of the EVs provides a measure of polarization homogeneity of the sample \cite{Lu1994Homogeneous}.

 Initially, for each MFF a binary mask was calculated, which served as a reference for orientation-dependent polarization properties.
-For this purpose, the binary mask was further separated into several disjunct sub-binary masks whose main axis approximates the tangent of the MFF centre.
-We call such approximation a local shape Fig.~\ref{fgr:MeasureSketch}(c).
-As can be noticed, the conjunction of all the sub-binary masks consequently creates the original binary mask.
-Moreover, the orientation perpendicular to this local shape indicates the orthogonal direction relative to the MFF axis.
-Indeed, a clear similarity between the local shape direction and the orientation angle $\psi$ of $EP_1$ ($\psi_{EP1}$) in Fig.~\ref{fgr:MeasureSketch}(c) justifies the use of the local shape map as a reference for $\psi_{EP1}$.
+For this purpose, the binary mask was further divided into disjunct {segments.
+The region properties of each segment were calculated, including the orientation of the major axis, which locally approximates the tangent to the MFF.
+The conjunction of all the segments with their corresponding major-axis orientation angles consequently defines the local orientation along the MFF tangent.
+We refer to this approximation as the local shape, consult with Fig.~\ref{fgr:MeasureSketch}(c).
+Similarly, the minor axis of each segment locally approximates the normal to the MFF.
+The conjunction of all segments with their corresponding minor-axis orientation angles defines the local orientation of the MFF normal.
+We refer to this approximation as the local shape orthogonal, as its orientations are orthogonal to those of the local shape defined above, see Fig.~\ref{fgr:MeasureSketch}(c).} Indeed, a clear similarity between the local shape direction and the orientation angle $\psi$ of $EP_1$ ($\psi_{EP1}$) in Fig.~\ref{fgr:MeasureSketch}(d) justifies the use of the local shape map as a reference for $\psi_{EP1}$.
 Similarly, the direction orthogonal to the local shape serves as a reference for $\psi_{EP2}$, i.e., the orientation angle of $EP_2$.
-Calculations of EP orientations thus show that $EP_1$ aligns with the MFF’s principal axis, while $EP_2$ tends to be approximately perpendicular Fig.~\ref{fgr:MeasureSketch}(c).
+Calculations of EP orientations thus show that $EP_1$ aligns with the MFF’s principal axis, while $EP_2$ tends to be approximately perpendicular Fig.~\ref{fgr:MeasureSketch}(d).

 For each analyzed MFF we calculated several polarization-based quantities.
-To avoid the influence of low-intensity pixels, all the calculations were accomplished only in areas of amplitude higher than 35~\% of the average background amplitude.
 The considered quantities include the magnitude of the EVs inner product $(\left| EV_1\cdot EV_2\right|)$, and the modulus, phase, real part, and imaginary part of the ENs ratio (i.e., $(\left| EN_{1}/EN_{2}\right|)$, phase($EN_{1}/EN_{2}$), Re($EN_{1}/EN_{2}$), Im($EN_{1}/EN_{2}$)), as well as the ellipticity angles $\chi$ of $EP_1$ and $EP_2$ (i.e., $\chi_{EP1}$ and $\chi_{EP2}$).
 Moreover, the polarization ellipse main axis orientation angles $\psi$ of $EP_1$ and $EP_2$ (i.e., $\psi_{EP1}$ and $\psi_{EP2}$) were also calculated and related to the MFF geometry via the local shape and the orientation perpendicular to the local shape, respectively.
 All these nine quantities will be referred to as polarization characteristics throughout the following text.